CodingNomads/articles/movie-tweets/movie-analysis.md

 - This was an _inner_ join.
 So these are the _rated_ movies.
 Perhaps site and app usage went down.
 - The filming industry is in a serious crisis!
 They are not producing films because of COVID-19.
-- The people didn't have the time to watch the most recent movies.
+- People didn't have time to watch the most recent movies.
 If they didn't watch them, they don't rate them, and you can see a decline in ratings.
 For example, I didn't watch the _Avengers_ series before doing this analysis.
 On the other hand, the movie _Braveheart_ (1995) most probably had enough time to get high numbers.

 Each of these hypotheses could warrant an investigation, and there might be other ideas that you can come up with yourself.
-Feel free to explore any of these hypotheses further on your own and remember that practicing your skills by following your interest is one of the best ways to learn new skills and keep them sharp.
+Feel free to explore any of these hypotheses further on your own.
+Remember that practicing your skills by following your interests is one of the best ways to learn new skills and keep them sharp.

-For this article, let's continue by investigating a slightly different question:
+For this data analysis example, let's continue by investigating a slightly different question:

 > What have people watched (or rated) most since 2000?